Central Iron Ore Limited: Drilling Results Finalised

 Drilling Results

 Interpretation of the RC drilling assay results has confirmed high grade gold mineralisation across the prospect area (Figure 3).
-A clear geological understanding of the ore body has been developed with gold mineralisation associated with a primary laminated bucky quartz lode with continuity for the entire 840m of strike targeted by the drilling campaign (Figure 3 to Figure 6).
+A clear geological understanding of the orebody has been developed with gold mineralisation associated with a primary laminated bucky quartz lode with continuity for the entire 840 metres of strike targeted by the drilling campaign (Figure 3 to Figure 6).
+The laminated vein is hosted at or close to the contact between a felsic volcanic/sedimentary rock and intermediate volcanic rock.
 Mineralisation is open down dip and along strike.

 Figure 2.
 Section plan for the 2024 Phase 1 and historical drilling